burgaard/string-algorithms/README.md

 Returns a string representation of the string index map.

-### `function search(text, term)`

-Finds all instances of term in the given text.

-`text` is the string to be searched.

-`term` is the substring to search for.

-Returns an array with the start index of all occurrences of term in text.

 ## Contributing

 Contributions welcome; Please submit all pull requests against the master branch.
 If your